 Babies like to bite down on things when they’re teething because the counter-pressure of biting helps ease gum soreness, so don’t be surprised if you find your little one chewing on his/her crib rail!

-An important note about teething ring: Never put them in the freezer because they become hard and can actually damage your baby’s gums!
+An important note about teething rings: Never put them in the freezer because they become hard and can actually damage your baby’s gums!

 When your baby begins eating baby food, you can chill things like fruits, and give him/her other soft foods such as yogurt, which will feel better on sensitive gums than warm foods will.